-Volume of sales (t) Sample France Hungary Italy Norway Poland UK Vietnam Short chains 4430.4 4.0 4.1 4.1 4.0 4.6 4.1 3.7 3.8 Long chains 7622.2 3.5 3.2 2.8 3.2 3.7 3.8 3.2 3.3
+Volume of sales (t) Sample France Hungary Italy Norway Poland UK Vietnam Short chains 4430.4 4.0 4.1 4.1 4.0 4.6 4.1 3.7 3.8 Long chains 7622.2 3.5 3.2 2.8 3.2 3.7 3.8 3.2 3.3 Courses own a laboration

-Bargaining position in the chain is visibly perceived as higher in the case of short, comparing to long food supply chains.
+Market position in the chain is visibly perceived as higher in the case of short, comparing to long food supply chains.
 This can be observed both, in the general sample average, as well as by country.
-As the chain type is concerned, not surprisingly in all SFSC channels where the farmer has a direct contact with consumer, his position in chain is evaluated higher than in case of sales through long chains.
-Surprisingly internet sales scored the worst although it seems it is the rapidly growing distribution channel.
-The cause is probably that some producers may have experienced difficulties with operating system new for them and lack of direct relations with customers.
-To some extent this conclusion may be supported by the highest score for sales on farmers markets, where the producer is in the position of a retailer.
+As the chain structure is concerned, not surprisingly in all SFSC channels where the farmer has a direct contact with consumer, his position in chain is

-Among the long chains the worst, according to producers self-evaluation is their position in the chain sales to intermediaries, to a large extent because of the feeling that producers are "exploited" by intermediaries as stated by some producers in the survey.
+Among the long chains the worst, according to producers self-evaluation is their position in the chain "sales to intermediaries", to a large extent because of the feeling that producers are "exploited" by intermediaries as stated by some producers in the survey.
 The highest score, which may be considered also surprising, characterizes sale to hypermarket chains.
 This is against a certain stereotype, but again there were several producers who during the survey emphasized the hypermarket chains are nowadays trustful business partners, offering possibility of purchasing large quantities of produce at reasonable prices.